 The program starts in Longyearbyen where final preparations are made before we leave.
-Our first stage of the expedition is to get from Longyearbyen across Isfjorden by fast open boats.
+Our first stage of the expedition is to get from Longyearbyen across Isfjorden by boat.
 They will take us as far as they can, at which point they will leave us on the sea ice and our expedition really begins.
 From there on we are alone.
-We ski across the rest of the fjord on the sea ice.
+We ski across the rest of the fjord on the sea ice or start on shore.
 After we reach land we start skiing up one of the many glaciers in the area.
 During the following days we will be skiing among glaciers and mountain tops that can be seen protruding out of the glaciers.
 Maybe we will even summit one of the mountain tops.
 Camps will be chosen based on weather, progress, or certain wishes from the expedition members.
 Our focus will be on making this a stress free adventure with comfortable camps and good “expedition food”.
 Your highly experienced guide will make sure safety is a priorotiy at all times.

 The terrain is wide, flat and easy to ski across.
 The weather is normally good with cold nights and "mild" sunny days.
 The Arctic environment, however, can sometimes present some challenges.
 But do not worry.
 Your guide(s) are highly professional and have years of experience in this environment, he/she will make sure you are well taken care of in any situation.